mylbrinkerhoff/mylbrinkerhoff.github.io/_pages/about.md

 Prior to coming to Santa Cruz in 2019, I was at the University of North Carolina at Chapel Hill where I received a Master's degree in Linguistics.
 My Masters thesis was *["On Subcategorization and PRIORITY: Evidence from Welsh Allomorphy"](https://doi.org/10.17615/td9g-v269)* which was advised by [Jennifer L. Smith](https://users.castle.unc.edu/~jlsmith/) and explored the allomorphy of the Welsh definite article.

  See [Research](/research/) for a more detailed description of my research.

+ I am also a co-organizer for [WLMA](https://wlma.ucsc.edu/) (with [Maya Wax Cavallaro](https://waxcavallaro.sites.ucsc.edu/)), which is a reading group dedicated to linguistic fieldwork in Mesoamerica.